SabareeshIyer/bookmark-backup-bot/README.md

 ##Cron job setup

 Use Windows task Scheduler to run the batch file periodically.
+Refer [this guide](http://www.thewindowsclub.com/how-to-schedule-batch-file-run-automatically-windows-7) in case you need assistance.